 Instructions

-- Add the shallot, sauteing for 2-3 minutes.
-Add the garlic, anchovy paste and crushed red pepper, sauteing for 2 more minutes or until it is fragrant.
+- Add the minced 1 shallot, sauteing for 2-3 minutes.
+Add the minced 3 fresh garlic cloves, 2 teaspoons anchovy paste and 1/2 teaspoon crushed red pepper flakes, sauteing for 2 more minutes or until it is fragrant.

-- Stir in the tomato paste and juices from the can of tomatoes.
+- Stir in the 2 tablespoons tomato paste and 35 ounces whole Italian tomatoes with juices.
 Using clean hands, hand squeeze each tomato into the sauce, breaking apart with your hands.
 Allow the sauce to come to a simmer, stirring occasionally.

-- Stir in the capers, olives, sugar, salt and pepper.
+- Stir in the 1/4 cup capers, 1 tablespoon kalamata olives, 1 tablespoon sugar, 1 teaspoon coarse Kosher salt and 1/2 teaspoon ground black pepper.
 Cook for another 5 minutes or until sauce has thickened.

-- Right before serving, stir in the basil.
+- Right before serving, stir in the hand torn 1/4 cup fresh basil leaves.
 Serve over your favorite pasta.

 - If you’ve tried this recipe, come back and let us know how it was in the comments or star ratings.